Jia-py/Jia-py.github.io/_pages/about.md

 I am now a second-year PhD student at [AML Lab](https://aml-cityu.github.io/) CityU HK supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).
 Before that, I graduated from Zhejiang University (ZJU) with a bachelor's degree in Geographic Information Science and from Hong Kong University (HKU) with a master's degree in Computer Science.

-My research interest includes GeoAI and Recommender System.
+My research interest includes Recommender System, Information Retrieval, Large Language Models, and GeoAI.

 # 🔥 News